OhioBWC - Basics: (Policy library) - File

 1. BWC may disqualify an employer from the Safety Intervention Grants Program who fails to meet all eligibility, application, or program participation requirements.

-2. If an employer moves out of state or otherwise closes its business after receiving a grant, but before completing the one year of required reporting, BWC may disqualify the employer as of the date of the move or closure.
+2. If an employer moves out of state or otherwise closes its business after receiving a grant, but before completing the one year of required reporting, BWC may disqualify the employer as of the date of the relocation or closure.

 3. Disqualification will result in the termination of BWC’s obligations under this policy.